 Boatbound makes it easy for you to get up and renting right away with peace of mind, as your boat is insured by one of the most trusted names in the industry, BoatUS.
 You set your own requirements and are always in control of who rents your boat.

 Boatsetter lets you build a profile which includes listing your amenities and setting your price … you can even choose a captain!
 Then they drive people to the website who are looking to rent a boat and connect you with interested parties.
-Boatsetter also lets you maintain 100% control of who rents your boat, you always decide whether to accept or decline a request to rent.
-They are also insured by BoatUS.
+Boatsetter also lets you maintain 100% control of who rents your boat; you always decide whether to accept or decline a request to rent.
+They are even insured by BoatUS.

 Have a bike that spends more time sitting in the garage?
 Rent it out when you’re not using it and earn some cash!